vahtyah/LeetCodeSolutions/Greedy/README.md

 [2294.
 Partition Array Such That Maximum Difference Is K](/Greedy%2F2294.%20Partition%20Array%20Such%20That%20Maximum%20Difference%20Is%20K): Partition array into subsequences where max diff <= k

+[2311.
+Longest Binary Subsequence Less Than or Equal to K](/Greedy%2F2311.%20Longest%20Binary%20Subsequence%20Less%20Than%20or%20Equal%20to%20K): Find the longest subsequence of binary string <= k

 [2342.
 Max Sum of a Pair With Equal Sum of Digits](/Greedy%2F2342.%20Max%20Sum%20of%20a%20Pair%20With%20Equal%20Sum%20of%20Digits): Find the pair with equal digit sums and maximum sum

 [2375.
 Construct Smallest Number From DI String](/Greedy%2F2375.%20Construct%20Smallest%20Number%20From%20DI%20String): Construct smallest number from string of 'I' and 'D'